SonahLab/twitch-chat-hit-counter/course-material/MODULE_4.md

 This RedisDao will be _**dedicated**_ to handling operations on `DB0`.

 **Requirements:**
-1. Inject the `redisTemplateFactory` we just implemented in the previous task
+1. DI the `redisTemplateFactory`
-2. Inject the `event-dedupe-database` property index
+2. DI the `event-dedupe-database` property index from `application.yml`
 3. Create a new `RedisDao` with the correct `RedisTemplate` from the factory `Map<Integer, RedisTemplate<String, String>>`

 ### Unit Tests